DMV Car Title Transfer Guide

 - Insurance Policy Documents with Name and Date.

-- All Vehicle Documents from Seller, Including Bill of Sale.
+- All Vehicle Documents from Seller, Like the title and possibly a Bill of Sale.

 If you inherit a car from your spouse and the will goes through probate, you’ll need to provide a court certificate or certificate copy of the will.

-If you buy a car from a car dealer, the dealership will usually handle the DMV title transfer and vehicle registration paperwork for you.
+If you buy a car from a car dealer and finance it, the dealership will usually handle the DMV title transfer and vehicle registration paperwork for you.
+If you pay it in full, they may still do all the title and registration work for you but they may only provide you with a temp tag and require you to complete the transfer on your own.

 Title Transfer Deadline